Day 3

 The adjacent museum has some of the finest exhibits in the country, including the spectacular, full-size ‘Charioteer’, a masterpiece of ancient bronze sculpture and one of only a handful ever recovered intact.

 In the afternoon we drive westwards, passing through a timeless Greek landscape of tiny, isolated villages, olive groves and rolling hills.
-We cross the huge spans of the amazing new Rio bridge connecting the mainland with the Peloponnese and continue southwards to the site of ancient Olympia, where we stay for one night at the excellent three-star superior Europa.
+We cross the huge spans of the amazing new Rio bridge connecting the mainland with the Peloponnese and continue southwards to Olympia, where we stay for one night at the three-star superior Europa.

-Beautifully situated on a quiet hillside, the hotel features low-rise buildings set in lovely gardens, an open-air pool and an excellent restaurant where we take our included dinner.
+Beautifully situated on a quiet hillside, the hotel features low-rise buildings set in lovely gardens.
+This evening, we have an included dinner at the hotel.

 Day 4

-Events included the discus and javelin, sprinting and wrestling.
-The Olympiad continued for about 1,000 years and we’ll experience a fascinating tour of the site, also visiting the excellent museum housing numerous extraordinary finds.
+Competitions included the discus and javelin throw, sprinting, and wrestling.
+The Olympiad endured for nearly a thousand years, and we’ll enjoy a captivating tour of the site, along with a visit to the museum showcasing remarkable archaeological finds.

-This afternoon we experience the spectacular wild and mountainous landscape of the Peloponnese, driving through the province Arcadia, known as the land of the god Pan and woodland nymphs in antiquity.
-In the afternoon we arrive in the small town Nafplion, our base for the next three nights at the four-star superior Amphitryon Hotel, with breakfast.
+This afternoon, we’ll take in the dramatic, wild beauty of the Peloponnese, travelling through Arcadia, once known as the realm of the god Pan and woodland nymphs.
+Later, we arrive in the charming town of Nafplion, where we’ll spend the next three nights at the four-star superior Amphitryon Hotel, with breakfast included.

 Day 5

-This morning we visit Epidaurus, birthplace of Asclepios - the god of healing, and whose sanctuary here became the greatest centre of medicine in the Classical world.
+Mycenae & Epidaurus - This morning we visit Epidaurus, birthplace of Asclepios, the god of healing, and whose sanctuary here became the greatest centre of medicine in the Classical world.
 The ancient Greeks believed that one should be healthy in both mind and body, so the plays and music performed here in the acoustically perfect theatre played an integral part in the therapeutic process.

 Day 6